 Although African Americans are diagnosed with melanoma less often than whites, they have a higher death rate from the disease.
 According to the Skin Cancer Foundation, the overall survival rate for African Americans is 70 percent, compared to 93 percent in whites.

 The earliest warning sign of severe skin damage is the development of actinic keratoses—rough, crusty bumps on sun-exposed areas that may itch or feel tender when exposed to sunlight.
 According to the Skin Cancer Foundation, actinic keratoses affect more than 58 million people in the United States and are becoming more common.

 There are two main forms of skin cancer: non-melanoma and melanoma—often referred to as "malignant melanoma."
 Several other very rare types of skin cancer exist but account for less than one percent of all skin cancer cases.

-Basal cell carcinoma and squamous cell carcinoma are the most common types of non-melanoma skin cancer, comprising about 95 percent of all skin cancer cases—approximately one million each year, according to the ACS.
+Basal cell carcinoma and squamous cell carcinoma are the most common types of non-melanoma skin cancer, affecting approximately four million each year, according to the Skin Cancer Foundation.
 These cancers are slow growing and rarely spread to other parts of the body.

 Melanoma is the least common, but most aggressive, of the three main types of skin cancer.
-The American Cancer Society predicts that there will be about 76,250 cases of melanoma diagnosed in 2012.
-Melanoma accounts for about 4 percent of all diagnosed skin cancers—but it accounts for about 75 percent of skin cancer deaths.
+The American Cancer Society predicts that there will be about 76,380 cases of melanoma diagnosed in 2016.
+Melanoma accounts for about 1 percent of all diagnosed skin cancers—but it accounts for the majority of skin cancer deaths.